EZRA's Black Coaches on Building Relationships & Shifting Perceptions

 During Black History Month, I contacted a number of Ezra’s Black coaches to reflect on their experiences, both as people and as professionals.
 Their experiences as Black people are all unique, but they've all been subjected – at one time or another – to the same structures, systems and pervasive culture definitions.

-It’s not surprising that most of our Black coaches do not necessarily want to be defined by the color of their skin.
+It’s not surprising that most of our Black coaches do not want to be defined by the color of their skin.
 They want to be seen and judged as “coaches” first and foremost.
-But their experiences in a profession that has been dominated by mostly white, mostly male coaches are particularly poignant in an era of heightened awareness about systemic racism.
+But their experiences in a profession dominated by white, male coaches are particularly poignant in an era of heightened awareness about systemic racism.

-The fact is that most of our Black coaches were forging their own paths in this profession long before the world’s attention was drawn to a new debate about racism.
+The fact is that most of our Black coaches had to forge their own paths in this profession long before the world’s attention was drawn to a new debate about racism.
 Coaches like Sunmbo Durosola, who left a successful career in human resources and coaching in Nigeria and relocated to Alberta, Canada more than a decade ago.

-Sunmbo told me that the most important qualities he can bring to his work as a coach are the same ones he used to build a new life in Canada, and they continue to serve him well in building relationships with coaching clients.
+Sunmbo told me that the most important qualities he brings to his coaching practice are the same ones he used to build a new life in Canada.
+They continue to serve him well in building relationships with coaching clients.

 “Imagine that you come from Africa, where you are successful and on top of your game,” he said.
 “And then you drop everything and immigrate to Canada.
 The first thing you would have to do is to forget everything you know and start over again.
 And that requires humility, curiosity and commitment.
 Those are the qualities I use as a coach to build relationships with my clients.